LorenzoCorbella74/my-gen/README.md

 - **ChatGPT**: Copy relevant sections into your conversation for script generation
 - **Cursor**: Reference the file for intelligent `.gen` script completions

 You can also use `gen --list` to show AI assistants the available templates as examples for creating new ones.
+The cache system ensures consistent template listings across AI interactions.

 This approach ensures consistent, well-structured `.gen` files that follow DSL best practices and leverage all available commands effectively.